Zone Look-up Map

 - Zoom in or out to see them better.

-The following uses are required to have a certain distance between them via a Use-specific Standard, which are cross referenced in Table 4-2-1: Allowable Uses and found immediately following the table.
-These section numbers refer to the Effective Draft from August 2021.
+The following uses are required to have a certain distance between them via a Use-specific Standard, which is cross referenced in Table 4-2-1: Allowable Uses and found immediately following the table.
+These section numbers refer to the Effective Draft from August 2024.

 - 4-3(C)(6) | Overnight Shelter | 1,500 ft